jaegertracing/jaeger/docs/getting_started.md

 ## Kubernetes and OpenShift
-Kubernetes and OpenShift templates can be found in [Jaegertracing](https://github.com/jaegertracing/) organization on Github.
+Kubernetes and OpenShift templates can be found in the [Jaegertracing](https://github.com/jaegertracing/) organization on Github.

 ## Sample Application